AYAHUASCA PRE/POST DIETA

 All oils (if needed, use a very small amount of olive or coconut oil)

-Carbonated beverages (including diet sodas, energy drinks, seltzer, and non-alcoholic beer)
+Caffeine, Carbonated & Alcoholic beverages (including sodas, energy drinks, seltzer, and non-alcoholic beer)

-Fermented foods (e.g., kombucha, kimchi, vinegar, soy sauce)
+Aged & Fermented foods (e.g., kombucha, yeast, kimchi, vinegar, soy sauce)

 Important Notes: